Pope hails health care workers as heroes for COVID service

 Francis clapped his hands in what he said was a “great thank you” for health workers, including volunteers, who care for the sick.
 Italy was marking Sunday as a national day to pay tribute to health care workers.

-The national professional association of doctors and dentists counts 370 physicians who have died of COVID-19 in Italy.
+The national professional association of doctors counts 370 physicians who have died of COVID-19 in Italy.

 He hailed “the heroic health care personnel, who made plain this heroism in COVID times, but the heroism remains every day.”